 is a plantation grown hardwood that is extremely attractive.
 With it's uniform color, it has a few slight variations that go from medium to pale pink.
 The hardwood has a moderately coarse grain pattern.
 For the most part, the grain pattern is straight but can be slightly interlocked in some cases.
-This versatile wood is comparable to sapele and cherry with it's hardness, density, and grain texture.
-In regards to its durability and stability, you can easily match it up to sapele, hard maple, or cherry and find it compares well.
+Having a mahogany wine rack in your cellar is a versatile wood that is comparable to sapele and cherry with it's hardness, density, and grain texture.
+In regards to its durability and stability, you can easily match it up to sapele, hard maple, or cherry wood wine rack examples and find it compares well.

 We offer many Select Hardwoods

 .
 Which includes African Sapele, Black Walnut, Red Oak, White Oak, White Maple, Cherry, Bloodwood and Knotty Alder to name a few.
+Popular selections can be a cherry wood wine rack, maple wine rack cabinet, or knotty alder wine cellars.
 Pricing on these woods is done to order and are subject to market fluctuation.
 You can view many of these woods on our Interactive Swatch Viewer

 , known for its rich color, is an elegant wood visually and well suited for a custom wine cellar or wine rack application.
 Unstained, the color includes rich chocolate brown tones that slightly vary from a "nutty" to a "dark brown" hue.
 If left unstained, the wood will develop a natural sheen over time.